YunoHost/ynh-dev/README.md

 > In such case, you may initiate or attach the container with a specific name, like:
 >
 > ```bash
-> ./ynh-dev start bookworm ynh-test
+> ./ynh-dev -d bookworm -v core-tests -b stable start
 > ```
 >
 > And run `yunohost tools postinstall` like for the other container.